 - Student – busy learning and working on cases

-- Newly graduated – looking for patients
+- Newly graduated – building your client list

 - Early days – getting yourself out there